Back To Life

-Red Election premieres exclusively in Australia on Thursday 28 October at 9:30pm on SBS, airing weekly.
-Episodes will be available at SBS On Demand from midnight the same day they go to air.
+Red Election premieres exclusively in Australia with a double episode on Thursday 28 October at 8:30pm on SBS, continuing weekly.
+Episodes stream at SBS On Demand the same day they go to air.

-Algiers Confidential premieres exclusively in Australia at SBS On Demand from Thursday 28 October.
+Algiers Confidential premieres exclusively in Australia and is now streaming at SBS On Demand.

 Mark Strong.
 Carice Van Houten.
 If you need more information than that, Strong plays Daniel, a surgeon who runs a literal underground surgery for folks unable or unwilling to access aboveground medical treatment, in the tunnels beneath London’s Temple tube station.
 Season 2 picks up from where season 1 left off, with Daniel determined to stay ahead of his own lies.
 His wife Beth has awoken from her coma, and Eve makes a startling discovery.
 Lee is swept up in a fanatical cause while life for Anna, who lures patients down to the clinic, gets more and more intense.
 Watch it.
 Trust us.

 Season 2 of Temple premieres exclusively in Australia at SBS On Demand from Friday 29 October, fast-tracked from the UK.
 Catch up with season 1 episodes.